pwwang/biopipen/docs/processes.md

         - `outfile:file`: The vcf file containing the mutations

     - **args**
-        - `tool`: The tool used to call mutations.
+        - `tool`      : The tool used to call mutations.
 Default: gatk (vardict, snvsniffer, platypus, strelka)
-        - `gatk`: The path of gatk.
+        - `gatk`      : The path of gatk.
 Default: gatk
-        - `vardict`: The path of vardict.
+        - `vardict`   : The path of vardict.
 Default: vardict
         - `snvsniffer`: The path of snvsniffer.
 Default: SNVSniffer
-        - `samtools`: The path of samtools.
+        - `samtools`  : The path of samtools.
 Default: samtools (used to generate reference index)
-        - `platypus`: The path of platypus.
+        - `platypus`  : The path of platypus.
 Default: platypus
-        - `strelka`: The path of strelka.
+        - `strelka`   : The path of strelka.
 Default: configureStrelkaGermlineWorkflow.py
-        - `configParams`: The params for `strelka` configuration.
+        - `cfgParams` : The params for `strelka` configuration.
 Default: ""
-        - `picard`: The path of picard.
+        - `picard`    : The path of picard.
 Default: picard
-        - `mem`: The memory to be used.
+        - `mem`       : The memory to be used.
 Default: 32G
         	- will be converted to -Xms4G -Xmx32G for java programs
         - `ref`: The reference file.
 Required.
         - `gz`: Gzip output file?
 Default: False
         - `tmpdir`: The temporary directory.
 Default: <system tmpdir>